aprajitapandeyxcghd/Clueless.ai/README.md

 - `app.py`: The main application file that runs the Streamlit interface and handles image upload and recommendation logic.
 - `Images_features.pkl`: Precomputed features of the images in the dataset.
-- `filenames.pkl`: Filenames corresponding to the images in the dataset.

 ## Dependencies